aekpalakorn/TGRE-Classification/README.md

 This repository contains the source code and resources for the **taxonomy knowledge assessment framework** described in the paper:

-**“A Multi-Stage Framework with Taxonomy-Guided Reasoning for Occupation Classification Using Large Language Models.”**
+**"A Multi-Stage Framework with Taxonomy-Guided Reasoning for Occupation Classification Using Large Language Models."**

 This code base enables reproduction of the *Occupational Knowledge Assessment* experiments in the TGRE-LLM framework.
 It evaluates LLM’s internalized understanding of the **O*NET-SOC 2019 occupational taxonomy** through recall and recognition tasks.

 The repository focuses on the following core capabilities:

-* **Taxonomy Recall Test** — Evaluates a model’s ability to generate the correct SOC code or title from memory.
+* **Taxonomy Recall Test** -- Evaluates a model’s ability to generate the correct SOC code or title from memory.
-* **Taxonomy Recognition Test** — Evaluates the model’s ability to select the correct SOC code or title among distractors.
+* **Taxonomy Recognition Test** -- Evaluates the model’s ability to select the correct SOC code or title among distractors.
-* **Digit-Level Control** — Allows configurable code granularity (2-, 5-, or 8-digit) to analyze hierarchical taxonomy reasoning.
+* **Digit-Level Control** -- Allows configurable code granularity (2, 3, 5, 6, or 8 digits) to analyze hierarchical taxonomy reasoning.

 ## Important Note for Reproducibility